 Stand before the tall Buddha statue inside the Temple of a Thousand Lights

 The 15-metre-tall Buddha inside the Temple of a Thousand Lights is one of the top things to see in Little India.
 The name of the temple comes from the series of lamps surrounding the statue.

 Along with the large central statue, the interior has many smaller Buddha statues and murals.
 However, the Temple of a Thousand Lights isn’t heavily decorated.

 The interior is rather plain.
 It helps draw the eye toward the enormous statue in the centre.
 You can also pay a small fee to spin a wheel to discover your fate.

 The exterior has more to explore.
 Walk around the building and check out the tiger statues and carvings covering the building.

 Grab a snack in front of the House of Tan Teng Niah

-It’s an authentic two-storey villa featuring Chinese architecture built in 1900 but the local community has preserved the building and covered the exterior in bright colours.
+House of Tan Teng Niah is an authentic two-storey villa.
+It was built in 1900 and features traditional Chinese architecture.
+The local community preserved the building and covered the exterior in bright colours.